scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 The Econ-ARK project :cite:`carroll2018econ` is a toolkit for the structural modeling of optimizing economic choices by heterogenous agents.
-A primary goal of its flagship software library, HARK (Heterogenous Agent Research toolKit) is to support economic research into heterogeneous agent (HA) modeling :cite:`hommes2006heterogeneous`,
+A primary goal of its flagship software library HARK (Heterogenous Agent Research toolKit) is to support economic research into heterogeneous agent (HA) modeling :cite:`hommes2006heterogeneous`,